Vectorworks/developer-scripting/Function Reference/Functions/RRectangleN.md

 # RRectangleN

 ## Description
-Creates and returns a handle to a new rotated rectangle object with the specified bounds
+Creates a new rounded rectangle object with the specified bounds

 ```pascal
 PROCEDURE RRectangleN(